-Download the original sketch (here) to use as base of this illustration
+Download the original sketch to use as the base of this illustration.

-Import the sketch within this file and create four folders, 1: Background, 2: Shadows, 3: Letters, 4: Shine
+Import the sketch within this file and create four folders:

 After drawing all the letters, it will look like the image below:

-Sometimes you'll see that the some parts are overlapping on other parts.
-See at example below, the letter "A" where the two legs are going over.
+Sometimes you'll see that some parts are overlapping other parts.
+See the example below, the letter "A" where the two legs are going over.

-Upon completing Step 9 we will now create a layer mask on this folder.
-Click on the the 'group' layer and then on the bottom panel "layers", now click on the icon that is showed in the step 1 (see below).
+Upon completing those steps, we will now create a Layer Mask on this folder.
+Click on the 'group' layer and then, on the bottom Layers panel, click on the Icon that is shown in step 1 (see below).
 The result is a white rectangle on the right side of the folder which is called a layer mask (step 2).

 The next step is to draw an object exactly on the paths of the line on letter "A", as seen in the image below.

-You will see that one the lines from the cross bar of the "A" now pass above and the other line below.
-Don't forget to delete the temporary layer that was created to create the mask.
+You will see that one of the lines from the crossbar of the "A" now passes above, and the other line goes below.
+Don't forget to Delete the temporary layer that was created to create the mask.
 Do the same on all letters that are overlapping.

-In the next step we will make shadows on the darker parts to create more volume.
-To do this, click on the path layer holding command (mac) or control (pc) in the grey box on the layer path, as shown in the image below.
-This will make one selection on the path.
+In the next step, we will make shadows on the darker parts to create more volume.
+To do this, click on the path layer holding Command in the grey box on the layer path, as shown in the image below.
+This will make a Selection on the path.

-While keeping the selection active, create a folder and create a mask using the mask icon at the bottom of the layer panel (figure 1), then create a new layer inside that folder.
-Set the new layer to multiply (figure 2).
+While keeping the Selection Active, create a Group and create a Mask using the Mask icon at the bottom of the Layers panel (figure 1), and then create a New Layer inside that folder.
+Set the New Layer to multiply (figure 2).

 Now pass the brush slowly over the ends, where light does not reach.
 These areas are usually below the letters or at the junctions.

 Now let’s change the background to Black.
-Create a new layer inside the background layer as shown below.
-Select Solid Color and choose #000000.
+Create a New Layer inside the background layer as shown below.
+Select Solid Color and choose

 Now the letters have more contrast with the background.

 Now we will create a border effect on the letters.
-Select the "pen tool", holding command (mac) or control (pc), click on the path of the letter "A".
-Now go to the layer panel and again, holding command (mac) or control (pc) click within the grey part on the layer of the path.
-You will make a selection on this path, as seen in the image below.
+Select the Pen Tool and, holding Command, click on the path of the letter "A".
+Now go to the layer panel and again, holding Command, click within the grey part on the layer of the path.
+You will make a Selection on this path, as seen in the image below.

-Now we will create a folder mask to brighten the edges of the letters.
-With command (mac) or control (pc), click on the lightest part of the letter, then on the layers panel, click on the "folder icon" to create one folder above the layer.
+Now we will create a Group Mask to brighten the edges of the letters.
+With Command, click on the lightest part of the letter.
+Then, on the Layers panel, click on Group to create one folder above the layer.

-With the folder layer previously selected, click on the mask icon on the bottom (see image below) to add one mask to this folder.
+With the group layer previously selected, click on the Mask icon on the bottom (see image below) to add a mask to this folder.
 All objects within this folder will be inside the mask.

 You should to do the same procedure to all the ends of all letters.
-The image should look like:
+The image should look like this:

 The next step is to separate the letters using the shadow between them.
-Using the same procedure of Steps '11 and 12'.
-But instead of deleting, you will create one folder and add one mask using the selection.
+But instead of deleting, you will create a Group and add a Mask using the Selection.

 Repeat the same procedure to all letters.
 See the image below, where you should make the shadows.

-Open Adobe Illustrator and create one image with 2500x1050px.
-Using the rectangle tool (see image below), make a rectangle with the color
+Open Adobe Illustrator and create a New Document at 2500 x 1050 px.
+Using the Rectangle Tool (see image below), make a rectangle with the color

-Create a diagonal line (stroke weight=1) with the color #C4B488 and duplicate this line until it covers the entire green rectangle.
-Next, select all lines and duplicate, then reflect (horizontally).
+#C4B488 and Duplicate this line until it covers the entire green rectangle.
+Next, Select All lines and Duplicate, then Reflect (Horizontally).
 It will look like a grid.

-Copy the vectors from the Illustrator, and paste it in Photoshop inside the folder "1: Background" as showed below.
+Copy the vectors from Illustrator, and Paste them in Photoshop inside the folder "1: Background" as shown below.

-Rename the layer to "Grid", then duplicate it and on the layer below, apply "gaussian blur" using 7, 8 as the radius.
+Rename the layer to "Grid", Duplicate it, and on the layer below, apply "gaussian blur" using 7, 8 as the Radius.

-Create one layer and use it as a multiply layer.
-With the tool "radial gradient" and (reverse) selected, drag from the center to the right, as shown in the image below.
-This will hide the blurry part on the center of the image.
+Create a New Layer and use it as a Multiply layer.
+With the tool Radial Gradient and (Reverse) selected, drag from the center to the right, as shown in the image below.
+This will hide the blurry part in the center of the image.

 Duplicate the folder "3: Letters".

 Rename it to "shadow1" and drag it to the folder "2: shadows".
-The layer should be somewhat further down of the text, as shown in the image below:
+The layer should be somewhat further down from the text, as shown in the image below:

-Repeat the same steps 46 and 47, and drag to the folder "4: shine".
+Repeat these steps, and drag to the folder "4: shine".

-Create a folder and apply a layer mask.
+Create a New Group and apply a Layer Mask.
 Hide the layer below.
-Create a layer inside the folder you created.
+Create a New Layer inside the folder you created.

-Create a layer inside this folder, and use it as "overlay".
-Select "brush tool" color #ffffff (white), 15% opacity, and carefully paint the top letters until these letters become clearer.
+#ffffff (white), 15% Opacity, and carefully paint the top letters until these letters become clearer.